 The Linux kernel works with the root file system.
-This is the file system on which the roots can be mounted.
+This is the file system onto which the root can be mounted.
 There are two types of file systems for desktop and server distributions.
-These are the initial root system and real root system.
+These are the initial root system and the real root system.
 The initial root system is used for mounting and running the latter.
 The initial root system is used to load drivers on a desktop.
 The switch between the initial root file system and the real root file system is called a pivot.

 The kernel needs configuration files to know the users and groups in the system.
 It also needs configuration files to manage file permissions.
 These files are not read by programs and are used by the kernel to provide a function by a system library.

-Classification of embedded Linux system
+Classification of Embedded Linux Systems

 The classification of embedded Linux systems has been made by considering the structure of the system.
 It may also be classified on the basis of size and time limits.

 Linux features a microarchitecture that usually consumes small memory (100 KB).
 It is combined with networking stacks and a few basic utilities, which can fit very efficiently in 500 KB of memory.
 It is adaptable to work with minimal RAM and ROM.
 ETLinux, LEM, uClinux, uLinux, and ThinLinux are some examples of footprint-embedded Linux.
 The apparent size of an embedded system determines the capabilities offered by the hardware.
 Based on size, embedded systems have been categorized into three types: small, medium, and large.

 Small systems have a low-powered CPU.
 ROM is less than 4 MB, and RAM is 8 to 16 MB.

 Medium-sized systems contain a medium-powered CPU, 32 MB of RAM, and removable memory cards.

 Large-sized systems contain powerful CPUs or multiple CPUs, ample RAM, and permanent storage.